 Thanks to our supporters

-The Healthy Haven volunteers would like to thank everybody who has donated plants and gardening equipment and supported us this year.
+The Healthy Haven volunteers would like to thank everyone who has donated plants and gardening equipment and supported us since the garden opened.

-Throughout the winter we will continue to maintain the garden and prepare for the spring but regret that we are unable to accept any more of your kind donations until further notice.
+Throughout the winter of 2023/2024 we will continue to maintain the garden and prepare for the spring but regret that we are unable to accept any more of your kind donations until further notice.

 The Healthy Haven Garden volunteer team.

 Doctors at the Red and Green Practice in Hythe and Blackfield are prescribing a different type of treatment for their patients – the Healthy Haven garden!

 After receiving a kind donation to their charity, the Friends of Red and Green Practice decided that it should be used for the benefit of the patients and the idea of the Healthy Haven garden began.
 A garden designed to be accessible by patients both young and old.
 With hardstanding suitable for mobility aids and raised beds that can be reached from a wheelchair, the garden will also include sensory areas and fruit trees creating a calming environment.

 “The area behind the GP practice in Hythe was just a lawn and not utilised and we thought it would be a great place to increase social activity” says Dr Chris Cole, Senior Partner of Red and Green Practice.
 “There is good evidence that ‘green care’ in the form of social and therapeutic horticulture can enhance mental wellbeing by reducing anxiety and stress through increased contact with nature; there are social benefits of group activity by helping people contribute something positive in their community.”